jostho/trestle/README.md

 ## Client

-Ssh into client host and get the kubeconfig file
+Ssh into client host.

-    scp <master_ip>:/etc/rancher/k3s/k3s.yaml ~/.kube

-Change the `server` line in kubeconfig, to point to master

-    sed -i 's/127.0.0.1/<master_ip>/g' ~/.kube/k3s.yaml

 Use `kubectl` to run commands against the cluster

     kubectl get nodes